pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 In![image info](./images/ADDeployment.png)

 Given the environment, there are three valid authentication scenarios:
-•	B2B - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
-Or they can create a persistent account with Contoso, using an email as username or using a social login from a valid Identity Provider, and save payment methods and view order status and order history along with sharing other social details if they desire.
-This method gives them access to pre- and post- sales technical support as well as event and blog content.
+- **B2B** - Partner Manufacturer/Suppliers should be able authenticate on invitation to Contoso's identity management using their work credentials via a guest configuration with Contoso's M365 tenant.
+This will allow partners to authenticate and be authorized to interact with Contoso's application platforms as required either through direct Web or API interaction or via M365 UX, or perhaps even via Azure AD Application Proxy for older apps supporting SAML only.

-•	B2C - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
+- **B2C** - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
 Or they can create a persistent account with Contoso, using an email as username or using a social login from a valid Identity Provider, and save payment methods and view order status and order history along with sharing other social details if they desire.
 This method gives them access to pre- and post- sales technical support as well as event and blog content.

-•	OPS - Existing and New internal employees should be able to login with their assigned Active Directory Work Account from any valid secure location on any approved device.
+- **OPS** - Existing and New internal employees should be able to login with their assigned Active Directory Work Account from any valid secure location on any approved device.
 Optionally this authentication flow may require multi-factor authorization (MFA).
 Once authenticated, the user will experience single sign-on (SSO) behavior across enterprise applications and endpoints until they fully log out.

 **Goal:** Provide an enterprise-ready solution to unify user and service account authentication, authorization, and management (provisioning).
 This goal is essentially the foundational core of all the other requirements as it defines the identity management for users, LOB applications, and custom applications such as web apps, apis, service apps.